 It will be more heart felt and subjective.

 If you are to build a successful online brand, then nothing of your online imprint should be left in isolation, it should be a network-narrative based around a fundamental focus, everything should feed into everything else.
+Everything feeding into each other, this is how I did so well out of my degree and this is how I am going to do considerably better out of my life.

-Humans are very good at building networks and connections - our brains do it everyday
+Humans are very good at building networks and connections - our brains do it everyday.

 For a number of years now I have been dabbling my online presence and experimenting with my brand -